 Now, let’s take a look at each of these areas in more detail.
 Keep in mind that these neighbourhoods aren’t all close together, so it’s important to find the best one to suit your travel plans!

-1. The Bight Settlement – Where to Stay in Turks and Caicos for your First Visit
+1. The Bight Settlement – Where to Stay for your First Visit

 The Bight Settlement is one of the two most popular choices for tourists visiting the islands.
-There is a cluster of accommodation options in this area at every price point, as well as easy access to beautiful beaches.
+There is a cluster of accommodation options in this area at every price point, as well as easy access to beautiful beaches such as Long Bay Beach.
 It’s also just eight minutes from the airport, which means no long car trips!

-The Bight Settlement is a lively area where there’s always something going on.
+The Bight Settlement is a lively area that makes it one of the best Caribbean islands to visit: there’s always something going on.
 It’s filled with bistros selling delicious foods and has lots of traditions that allow you to see a more authentic side of the town.
 For example, every Thursday night the locals hold a traditional fish fry that welcomes locals and tourists alike.

 This is a fun night with live music and lots of socializing and shouldn’t be missed if you’re visiting at the right time.
 This experience is a real draw whether you’re trying to decide where to stay in Turks and Caicos for your first time or on a return trip, offering great insight into island life.